AndieWill510/tinydoor/Options/072-every-system-talks-to-the-others.md

 ## Doorway

-Your body is not a set of separate rooms.
+Your body is not a set of separate senses, like separate houses.
+We're learning, it's more like connected rooms in the same house.

 Light can change emotion.